rop14009/WegrzynLab/Annotation_Report_Generator/readme.md

 * Integrates BLAST-style search results from up to three unique databases (and selects the most optimal annotation)
 * Generates BLAST2GO compatible XML files from these search results to obtain Gene Ontology term assignments
-* Integrates the results of InterProScan runs against multiple protein domain databases
+* Integrates the results of InterProScan runs for up to two protein domain databases
 * Identifies contaminants through optional filters for fungal, bacterial, and insect annotations.
 * Outputs a full set of spreadsheet compatible results including summary statistics on the assembly and resulting annotations